markvader/markvader/README.md

 ## Hi there 👋

-I'm Mark B, currently studying for a PgCert in Professional Software Development with Data Science.
+I'm Mark B, Recently finished a PgCert in Professional Software Development with Data Science.
 Really enjoying Java and learning to like python and data science.

 I have a strong interest in Diabetes Technology and am a contributor to various opensource projects in the DIY Artifical Pancreas world.
 Closed loop systems are the (near) future for Diabetes and its here for the bold and the brave now.